marine-pop-ecol/biodiv-sampling/README.md

 This project involves group work (4 students per group) to write up the project.
 Field data collected by each group will be pooled to produce a class-wide data set for the analysis.
 Group project tasks include:

 1. Field data collection (on Oct 26th)
-2. Data management (entry, quality assurance, and meta-data creation; by Oct 26th)
+2. Data management (entry, quality assurance, and meta-data creation; by Oct 27th)
-3. Data analysis & graphing
+3. Data analysis & graphing (upload by Oct 29th)

 What you will upload as a group in group-summary.md file includes: